Integrate your creativity with today’s technology. The IoT (Internet of Things) enables science fiction to become a reality.

 Cutting-edge mobile-based technology allows developers to enhance regular mobile applications providing users with a distributed interaction through several devices.

-Thus, for instance, thanks to Ancora it is possible to use any mobile app on a pc using a keyboard and mouse to interact with it to design and even implement an app with an “extended” graphical interface, that is, a graphical interface distributed among several devices.
+Thus, for instance, thanks to Ancora it is possible to use any mobile app on a pc using a keyboard and mouse to interact with it to design and even implement an app with an “extended” graphical interface, a graphical interface distributed among several devices.

 Sketch Arm – Custom cabinets rapid prototyping system.

 Interactive mobile application for custom cabinets rapid prototyping that allows end-users to sketch a completely customized design proposal regardless of their technological training.
-The app, available both for Android and iOS devices has also a built-in AI able to assist the user with the prototype creation tasks by autonomously generating desirable layouts.
+The app, available both for Android and iOS devices also has a built-in AI able to assist the user with the prototype creation tasks by autonomously generating desirable layouts.

-Mobile tool for the validation of radar systems that allows a realtime visualization (with just an average delay of less than 8 ms) of the status of the used sensors based on the data received by the mobile terminal via a wireless connection.
+Mobile tool for the validation of radar systems that allows a real time visualization (with just an average delay of less than 8 ms) of the status of the used sensors based on the data received by the mobile terminal via a wireless connection.

 UTestTools – Remote usability testing framework for mobile applications.

-It allows monitoring user activity, capturing all input events in the interaction between the user and any iOS or Android application, both native and OpenGL-based.
+It allows monitoring of user activity, capturing all input events in the interaction between the user and any iOS or Android application, both native and OpenGL-based.